Best National Parks in North America for Outdoor Lovers

 - Yellowstone Lake: Mirror-like surface.
 Kayak, anyone?

-Random Thought!
+Random thought!

 Did you know the park sits atop a supervolcano?
 Yeah, that’s right.
 There’s potential for an epic, albeit catastrophic, fireworks show one day.
-But hey, that’s life!
+But that’s life!

 Quick Facts, because who doesn’t love ’em?